Avoid phone interviews

-Of course the recruiter took the bait and our candidate drove the 90 minutes for an in person interview which was initially scheduled as a phone interview.
+Of course, the recruiter took the bait and our candidate drove the 90 minutes for an in-person interview which was initially scheduled for a phone interview.
 We know that we can make a much stronger impact in person.
 If the phone interview goes well, the recruiter will bring you in for a face to face.
-Lets speed up the process AND increase our chances of moving this interview loop forward.
-The entire point of the phone interview is to get to the in person interview.
+Let’s speed up the process AND increase our chances of moving this interview loop forward.
+The entire point of the phone interview is to get to the in-person interview.
 Job offers are NOT going to happen over the phone after a single phone interview.
-We NEED to get the in person interview.
+We NEED to get the in-person interview.
 Yes, our out-of-towner got the job.

 When I call a candidate to ask phone interview questions, I really only have one goal: figure out if this candidate is worth meeting in person.
-Do I get the confidence that this candidate will make a good impression to the hiring manager and the VP of the department.
+Do I get the confidence that this candidate will make a good impression on the hiring manager and the VP of the department?

 I said that I would have phone interview questions.
 I have blogged about phone interview questions here.